Kevin Lipsitz

 In 1997, Lipsitz was convicted on fraud charges in New York, stemming from his spamming of Usenet newsgroups with advertisements using AOL.com as a "Reply-to:" address.
 He resumed spamming in 1999.

-In October of 2021, Lipsitz pleaded guilty to mail fraud in connection with his sale of large quantities of personal protective equipment (PPE) at the beginning of the COVID-19 pandemic.
-Lipsitz was convicted to 90 days in Jail, three years post-release supervision, a $5,000 fine and $90,000 in restitution.
+In October 2021, Lipsitz pleaded guilty to mail fraud in connection with his sale of large quantities of personal protective equipment (PPE) at the beginning of the COVID-19 pandemic.
+Lipsitz was sentenced to 90 days in jail, three years post-release supervision, a $5,000 fine and $90,000 in restitution.